Yanny Chan

-Yanny Chan Wing-yan (陳穎欣; born 22 December 1989) is a Hong Kong female singer and actress.
+Yanny Chan Wing-yan (陳穎欣) is a Hong Kong female singer and actress.
 She was a member of the disbanded girl group Super Girls and is currently a member of the YouTube sketch comedy channel Trial & Error.

 Biography

-Chan was born on December 22, 1989 in British Hong Kong and is originally from Chaozhou, Guangdong.
-In her early years, she studied at Precious Blood Secondary School and HKU Space Community College, where she obtained a higher diploma in marketing and advertising business.
-In 2012, she debuted under the name Super Girls.

 On March 1, 2021, Chan became a permanent on-screen member of the YouTube channel Try to Be Serious.
 She was officially announced as a contracted artist of Trial & Error at Trial & Error physical ticket thank-you event on June 5, 2022.